Convention on Biological Diversity: Origin and scope

 The notion of an international convention on biodiversity was conceived at a United Nations Environment Programme (UNEP) Ad Hoc Working Group of Experts on Biological Diversity in November 1988.
 The subsequent year, the Ad Hoc Working Group of Technical and Legal Experts was established for the drafting of a legal text which addressed the conservation and sustainable use of biological diversity, as well as the sharing of benefits arising from their utilization with sovereign states and local communities.
 In 1991, an intergovernmental negotiating committee was established, tasked with finalizing the Convention's text.

 A Conference for the Adoption of the Agreed Text of the Convention on Biological Diversity was held in Nairobi, Kenya, in 1992, and its conclusions were distilled in the Nairobi Final Act.
 The Convention's text was opened for signature on 5 June 1992 at the United Nations Conference on Environment and Development (the Rio "Earth Summit").
 By its closing date, 4 June 1993, the Convention had received 168 signatures.
 It entered into force on 29 December 1993.

 The Convention recognized for the first time in international law that the conservation of biodiversity is "a common concern of humankind" and is an integral part of the development process.
 The agreement covers all ecosystems, species, and genetic resources.
 It links traditional conservation efforts to the economic goal of using biological resources sustainably.
 It sets principles for the fair and equitable sharing of the benefits arising from the use of genetic resources, notably those destined for commercial use.
 It also covers the rapidly expanding field of biotechnology through its Cartagena Protocol on Biosafety, addressing technology development and transfer, benefit-sharing and biosafety issues.
 Importantly, the Convention is legally binding; countries that join it ('Parties') are obliged to implement its provisions.

-The Convention reminds decision-makers that natural resources are not infinite and sets out a philosophy of sustainable use.
+The Convention reminds decision-makers of the finite status of natural resources and sets out a philosophy of sustainable use.
 While past conservation efforts were aimed at protecting particular species and habitats, the Convention recognizes that ecosystems, species and genes must be used for the benefit of humans.
 However, this should be done in a way and at a rate that does not lead to the long-term decline of biological diversity.

 The Convention also offers decision-makers guidance based on the precautionary principle which demands that where there is a threat of significant reduction or loss of biological diversity, lack of full scientific certainty should not be used as a reason for postponing measures to avoid or minimize such a threat.
 The Convention acknowledges that substantial investments are required to conserve biological diversity.
 It argues, however, that conservation will bring us significant environmental, economic and social benefits in return.

 The Convention on Biological Diversity of 2010 banned some forms of geoengineering.

 Executive secretary

-As of 1 December 2019, the acting executive secretary is Elizabeth Maruma Mrema.
+As of April 2024, the acting executive secretary is Astrid Schomaker.